-"Marine Litter currently poses a dire, vast and growing threat to the marine and coastal Environment"
+"Marine Litter currently poses a dire, vast and growing threat to the marine and coastal environment"

 You can make this section larger and the data easier to read by clicking on "full screen" in the bottom right corner.

 A huge positive of this programme is the removal of all the litter observed by volunteers.
 As we are learning from this work, litter can travel quite a distance, and the majority of what we find is plastic bottles, cans and other examples of a 'throw-away consumer' lifestyle so could have come from anywhere.
-Ardglass before and after cleaning.

 Marine litter isn't just a local problem.
-Plastic bottles and other buoyant litter can be pushed by wind and tides far from were it enters the sea, which in turn could be far from where it was dropped by an inconsiderate person.
-There are many ways marine litter enters the sea, and there are many ways it impact the life in the sea, or impacts humans when it gets washed ashore again.
+Plastic bottles and other buoyant litter can be pushed by wind and tides far from where it enters the sea, which in turn could be far from where it was dropped by an inconsiderate person.
+There are many ways marine litter enters the sea, and there are many ways it impacts the life in the sea, or impacts humans when it gets washed ashore again.